FAQ & Documentation

 API Configuration

-To activate the Scout Node (Internet Search) or the premium model engines, you must obtain API keys from the respective providers.
+To activate the Scout Node (Internet Search), the premium model engines, or the new Quantum lane, you must obtain API keys from the respective providers.

 Groq Cloud (Recommended / Free)